-Abnormal Corn Ear Development
+Abnormal Corn Ear and Kernel Development

 Many times, the malformations are not discovered until harvest.
 Determining the cause at harvest may be difficult because the causal factor, such as insect feeding, is likely no longer present.
 Weekly scouting during the growing season can help identify the cause when it is occurring or present.
 Environmental causes such as drought and hail damage are the result of Mother Nature and unavoidable.
 Agronomic causes such as pesticide application timing, compaction, and plant population are manageable.

-Abnormal Ear and Kernel Damage Descriptions
+Abnormal Corn Ear and Kernel Damage

 To view images and descriptions, please click on the name of malformation.

-Pinched Ears
+Pinched Corn Ears

 Figure 1.
 Ears showing reduced kernel row number.
 Kernel row number at the base of each ear developed normally until an ALS herbicide was applied.
 The two ears on the right were affected more than the left two ears.
 This could be a result of the amount of herbicide absorbed by the plant.